Life is mundane. True? False?

 - Fried eggs atop hot chips.

-…or are you purposefully missing and mad and reading this in an internet café and therefore not at all mundane, just muddled?
+Or are you a bored spy reading this in an internet café and therefore not at all mundane?

 Thank you for visiting and I hope to see you again soon.